zipnn/zipnn/README.md

-# ZipNN - A holistic solution to reduce storage and transfer needs for all AI pipelines
+# ZipNN - A Lossless Compression Library for AI pipelines

 ## Introduction